-If you want to know how to negotiate a car's price, you need to know how to recognize a good deal.
-Your research should have already revealed what people are paying for the vehicle in question.
-Make sure you're finding pricing details for the specific make, model, trim and year that you want to buy, so it's an apples-to-apples comparison; a Ford Explorer with a base 3.5-liter V6 will cost thousands less than one with a turbo 3.5-liter V6.
+If you want to know how to negotiate the price of the car, you need to know how to recognize a good deal.
+First, your research should have already revealed what people are paying for the vehicle in question.
+Next, make sure you're finding pricing details for the specific make, model, trim, and year you want to buy, so it's an apples-to-apples comparison.
+For example, a Ford Explorer with the standard turbocharged four-cylinder engine will cost thousands less than one with a turbo 3.5-liter V6.

-Now, it's up to you to decide what kind of bargain would lead to a shaking of hands and a signing on the dotted line.
-As a general rule of thumb, you should shoot for $500 to $1,000 off the asking price, but that figure can vary widely depending on the base price of the vehicle.
-Either way, enter the lot with a realistic price goal as well as a firm idea of the most you'd be willing to pay.
+As a general rule, aim for $500 to $1,000 off the asking price, but that figure can vary widely depending on the vehicle's base price.
+Either way, go in with a realistic price goal as well as a firm idea of the most you'd be willing to pay.

 Shop Multiple Dealerships

-Beyond just ensuring that you find the best deal, shopping multiple dealerships gives you the opportunity to pit them against each other.
-If one dealership is offering a bargain, you can use that as leverage to convince another dealership to lower their price.
+Beyond just ensuring that you find the best deal, shopping multiple dealerships lets you pit them against each other.
+If one dealer is offering a bargain, you can use that as leverage to convince another dealership to lower their price.
 Even if you don't get an offer, simply informing each dealership of your progress car hunting shows that you're not an easy target and that you're willing to move along if necessary.
-Remember: you're the one spending money, and that means you have power.
-But again, make sure you're asking dealers to compete on the same specific make, model, trim and year; a dealer may offer to beat a rival's price but with a lower-grade trim level than what you're asking for.

 Be Firm with Your Target Number